iris-connect/iris-documentation/connect_your_app_to_IRIS/technical_details/app_onboarding.md

 | --- | --- |
 | `_` | ``OK`` |

 The request can be saved and edited locally.
-The functions for transmitting the data to the health authorities are next on the roadmap.
+The functions for transmitting the data to the health authorities are the next step, but asynchronously.
+This means, there is no need to collect data and post the response within a short timeframe.

+It seems to be a good idea to store all requests created an if they are answered already, also to have a possibility for security audits.
+If you already store actions of exporting CSV file data for health authorities in your app, you might just add some fields to that table.

 ## 4.3 Send data submissions

 There are two ways to submit data to IRIS.
 The two ways result from the two different types of data management.

 Apps that can provide data unencrypted in the backend can send data directly to IRIS via EPS from the backend.
+Deliver your data to your local EPS after collection.

 If the user data must first be decrypted by the operator or another authority in the browser, it can then be transmitted directly from the browser via end-to-end encryption.
+In this case the data submission has to be posted to the URL provided in the createDataRequest parameter `proxyEndpoint`.
+For this scenario, you add a "_client":{"name":"$APP_NAME"} to the params, where $APP_NAME is the name for your app as used in the "CN" field of your certificate from the [csr](#11-generate-certificate-signing-request).

-### 4.3.1 Send data from app backend
+### 4.3.1 Parameters for data submissions

-The data is sent to the custom EPS via JSON-RPC.
-The method name used is `[hdEndpoint].submitGuestList`. `[hdEnpoint]` corresponds to _client.name from the received DataRequest.
+    "params":{

-    {
+        "_client": {
+            "name": "mydemoapp"
+        }
     	"dataAuthorizationToken": "2edd34d6-bc7b-11eb-8529-0242ac130003",
     	"guestList": {
     		"dataProvider": {